simonsdave/cloudfeaster/tests/spider_host_stress_test/README.md

 Process
 =======

-The bullet points below outline how the stress test is performed.
+The points below outline how the stress test is performed.
 In addition, the bullets try to impart some of the philosophy and "whys" used when creating the infrastructure.